V. The Truths We Live: Reality

 2. the wide variation in the perception of meanings to a concept that is used as if it only has one meaning.

 Whose idea of feminism is right?
-How can we argue over the value of anything when we are judging different criteria, when we resort to the symbol rather than the individual in front of us?
-Which version, which concept?
+How can we argue over the value of anything when we are judging different criteria, when we take for granted that what we see in a certain idea encompasses it to the point our position on it seems to be the right one.

 In this culture, one does not usually clarify the full nature of the picture in their mind when using a shared symbol nor check to see how the image it creates through someone else’s experience is shaping up.
 We are not conscious of the fact that this is how we see.